Hypersensitivity Vasculitis Overview

-Hypersensitivity vasculitis is an extreme reaction to a drug, infection, or foreign substance.
+Hypersensitivity vasculitis is an extreme reaction to a medicine, infection, or foreign substance.
 It leads to inflammation and damage to blood vessels, mainly in the skin.
 The term is not used much currently because more specific names are considered more precise.

 Cutaneous small vessel vasculitis; Allergic vasculitis; Leukocytoclastic vasculitis